ekwan/cctk/docs/tutorials.rst

 Tutorials
 ==========

-The following tutorials have been provided to demonstrate how *cctk* can be used for real-world problems:
+The following tutorials have been provided to demonstrate how *cctk* can be used for real-world problems.
+Supplemental files and all scripts can be found on Github (``tutorials/``).

 .. toctree::
    :maxdepth: 2